Talking Points

 • The UA research enterprise marked 10 years of continuous growth in fiscal year 2024, with gains in overall funding, new awards and the number of proposals submitted.
 New awards classified as research grew by nearly 21% compared to the previous fiscal year.
 In total, the University received $269.9 million in sponsored awards, marking an all-time high in external funding.
 (Date added: 12/17/24)

-• Forty current UA faculty have received NSF CAREER Awards, one of the nation’s most prestigious recognitions of top-performing young scientists, in disciplines ranging from nanoscience and engineering to biological sciences.
+• Forty-one current UA faculty have received NSF CAREER Awards, one of the nation’s most prestigious recognitions of top-performing young scientists, in disciplines ranging from nanoscience and engineering to biological sciences.
 (Date added: 7/22/24)

 • The Carnegie Foundation lists The University of Alabama among the top doctoral research universities in the United States.
 UA is included among R1: Very High Spending and Doctorate Production status in the Carnegie Classification of Institutions of Higher Education.
 (Date updated: 2/17/25)